King Laurin: The Water Nymph of the Karersee

-Once, there lived a beautiful water nymph in the Karersee.
+There once lived a beautiful water nymph in the Karersee.
 She often sat on the shores of the lake, singing, but as soon as anyone would approach, she would dive back into the lake and vanish.
 To do this, some friendly birds would stay on the look-out.
 These chirping birds loved listening to the water nymph, but as soon as they heard some strange noise, they would twitter nervously and fly around in fear.
 Thus, the nymph would have time to dive into the lake and disappear, and never came into danger.
 But her curiosity was her undoing.